ropensci/FedData/README.md

 This package is designed with the large-scale geographic information system (GIS) use-case in mind: cases where the use of dynamic web-services is impractical due to the scale (spatial and/or temporal) of analysis.
 It functions primarily as a means of downloading tiled or otherwise spatially-defined datasets; additionally, it can preprocess those datasets by extracting data within an area of interest (AoI), defined spatially.
 It relies heavily on the [**sp**](https://cran.r-project.org/package=sp), [**raster**](https://cran.r-project.org/package=raster), and [**rgdal**](https://cran.r-project.org/package=rgdal) packages.

-This package has been built and tested on a source (Homebrew) install of *R* on Mac OS 10.12 (Sierra), and has been successfully run on Ubuntu 16.04.1 LTS and binary installs of *R* on Mac OS 10.12 and Windows 10.
+This package has been built and tested on a source (Homebrew) install of *R* on macOS 10.12 (Sierra), and has been successfully run on Ubuntu 14.04.5 LTS (Trusty), Ubuntu 16.04.1 LTS (Xenial) and binary installs of *R* on Mac OS 10.12 and Windows 10.

 ### Development
 + [Kyle Bocinsky](http://bocinsky.io) - Crow Canyon Archaeological Center, Cortez, CO